-In order to establish a Signing District, a governmental sponsor shall submit an application to PennDOT (see Exhibit 2-15) and agree to enter into an Agreement with PennDOT to coordinate, obtain, erect and maintain all signs associated with the Signing District.
+In order to establish a Signing District, a governmental sponsor shall submit an application to PennDOT (see Exhibit 2-15Exhibit 2-16) and agree to enter into an Agreement with PennDOT to coordinate, obtain, erect and maintain all signs associated with the Signing District.
 The governmental sponsor must ensure that all facilities eligible for signing under the provisions of these guidelines are provided an opportunity to participate in the Signing District.
 A public meeting shall be held to provide Participants with an opportunity to become involved.
 The removal of existing "illegal" or permitted advertising signs shall be evaluated to avoid and reduce sign clutter on the highways.
 Existing TODS installed by the Department or the Pennsylvania Tourism Signing Trust shall be inventoried prior to removal.
 In the event the governmental sponsor or the Department terminates the agreement, the governmental sponsor shall reinstall the TODS that existed prior to the Signing District.
+Sign designs and color schemes will comply with those indicated in Exhibit 2-14.